 3. Give your meat punch – not price – $40

 You don’t need $35/kg aged steak for a great barbie.
 Try budget-friendly cuts like oyster blade, chicken drumsticks, or grab a kilo of mince and make your own rissoles.
-Add wow factor by stuffing rissoles with chopped bacon, sundried tomatoes or blue cheese.
-For a true taste of Straya, toss some kangaroo steaks on the barbie – they’re way cheaper than beef – and let Skippy hit a six with the guests.
+Add wow factor by stuffing rissoles or portobello mushrooms with chopped bacon, sundried tomatoes or blue cheese.
+Or skip the meat all together and grill marinated tofu or falafels on the BBQ – and let your veg friendly spread hit a six with the guests.

 4. Go troppo with veggies – $15

 Vegetables are cheap as chips, packed with flavour and nutrition and easy to cook.
 Chargrill slices of eggplant, zucchini, capsicums – heck even sweet potatoes – and pile the lot on platters without piling dollars onto the tab.

 5. Crikey!
 It’s a barbie not a wine tasting… – $25

 Most guests will BYO beer or wine but for a wallet-wise drink grab a cleanskin red, pour into a large jug, add diced oranges, apple and pineapple, tip in a bottle of lemonade or ginger beer and you’ve got a refreshing sangria.

 With planning, your $100 budget can leave your guests feeling full as a centipede's sock drawer.
 Work it all off with a hit of backyard cricket, while listening to the Hottest 100 countdown, and discover that good times don’t have to cost a motza.